DnZPedro/API-rest-NodeJs/README.md

  - In the "forgot_password" route, basically a request is made using the "mailer" package (MailTrap), which searches the user for the database, and with the email he searches for with "req.body", sends a message with a new token, that token has one hour after being created to be used.

  - Every time a new request is made, the authController performs a new authentication to check whether the generated token is valid or not.

+The projectController.js, basically controls the projects haha, simple isn't it?
+He is the "CRUD" of the application.

+## The models